-Many a first date has been held in Toko.
-Dark and lush, it's huge spiral matchstick-like-wall art is a beacon to passers-by on Crown Street.
-Toko has prestige and is known as a dead-set guarantee of good food and service, its staff slicing and dicing some of Sydney's best sushi since 2007.
+Many a first date have been held in Toko.
+Dark and lush, its huge spiral matchstick-like-wall art is a beacon to passers-by on Crown Street.

 Famous for its first rate sushi bar, robata grill and considered wine list, Toko does incredible things with Australian seafood.
 It packs a punch in the carnivore stakes, too, with some of the best wagyu we've had in Sydney.

 Our menu picks include the grilled scallops ($26.7), duck breast ($31.8) with pickled nashi pear and something from the extensive selection of sashimi and nigiri.
 Desserts aren't an afterthought here, either — try the rhubarb crumble ($15.8) with custard and apple sorbet for a sweet slap of citrus.
 You can pair all of this with a drink off the neat lineup of creative, Japanese -inspired cocktails as well as sake and wine.

 If you don't like decisions, look to one of the chef's tasting menus ($78–98), which might get you eating a few amazing things you wouldn't have otherwise considered.

 In 2017, the restaurant held a four-day ramen and streetwear pop-up called The Ramen Club.
 It was such a hit, Toko decided to bring back ramen for winter 2019.
 Launching on Saturday, June 1, the new lunchtime menu features a truffle ramen with Asahi Black chashu and bamboo, a chicken and yuzu version, and a vegan option with grilled tofu, green tea soba noodles and mushrooms.
 All bowls are $16 and are only available from midday–3pm every Saturday.
 Yep, they're only available one day week — make your booking now.